-CAD 231 - Geometric Dimensioning & Tolerancing (2)
+CAD 231 - Geometric Dimensioning & Tolerancing (2) Prerequisite: CAD 111 or EGR 277

 This course includes an in-depth study of the international graphic language of Geometric Dimensioning and Tolerancing for drawings that come from, or go to, other countries.
 The conventions discussed in this class apply to how machine drawings are prepared for international understanding.
 Emphasis is placed on placement of datums and dimensions, recognizing and interpreting symbols and calculating tolerances and virtual conditions.
 One hour lecture/discussion and two hours lab a week.